 Fermenting vegetables is by far the easiest you can do at home.
 The process is simple.

 – Get organic vegetables.
 Please be aware of non-organic produce – they are a big NO.

 – Get a jar.
 A normal glass jar would do.
 You can rinse it with a solution of apple cider vinegar and water to ensure optimum cleanliness.

 – Get a reliable bacterial starter – these are the bacterial strains you would add for fermentation.
 It must be strong enough to fight the bad bacteria.
 You can find it at your nearest health food store or online.

 – Stuff the jar with your veggies, any seasoning, and the bacterial starter.
 Cover the veggies with filtered water and close the jar.
-Store the jar in a cool and dark place.
+Store the jar in a cool and dark place (if you do not store in a cool place, the veggies may continue to ferment; though this is not bad, they may become too soft).
 The fermentation might take a week or two.
 Post that, you can open the jar (make sure you do it over a sink to avoid an effervescent explosion) and check if it has attained the desired puckering taste.
 You can then store it in your fridge – the fermented food can last up to 8 months.